Search ARMI Database

 Papers & Reports Why disease ecology needs life-history theory: a host perspective

-Authors: Andrés Valenzuela-Sánchez; M Wilbur; Stefano Canessa; Leonardo Bacigalupe; Erin L Muths; Benedikt R Schmidt; A C Cunningham; A Ozgul; P TJ Johnson; Hugo Cayuela
+Authors: Andrés Valenzuela-Sánchez; M Wilbur; Stefano Canessa; Leonardo Bacigalupe; Erin Muths; Benedikt R Schmidt; A C Cunningham; A Ozgul; P TJ Johnson; Hugo Cayuela

 Date: 2020-12 | Outlet: Ecology Letters